steadramon/ESPGeiger/README.md

 5. You can now configure MQTT etc from the Setup page and view the current status from Status

 <img src="https://raw.githubusercontent.com/steadramon/ESPGeiger/main/docs/img/ESPGeiger-anim.gif" width="75%"/>

+## 4. Upgrading

+Upgrading can be done through the web interface.
+Please be careful to select the right firmware for your build.

+Note: ESP32 users please download the `firmware` version - `merged` firmwares are for fresh installs.

 ## Compatible Counters